 - 1/2 teaspoon lemon zest

 - 2 tablespoons olive oil

 - Pinch of salt

 - 2 cups heavy cream, 35% fat, very cold

 - 1 can sweet condensed milk, cold

 - *Though it is not necessary, for the best texture you’ll need to use a blender to mix powdered milk with milk and cream.

-- Blend together (or mix in a pot) the warm milk, the powdered milk, the ½ cup of cream, the turmeric, the cinnamon, the pepper, the lemon zest, the salt, and the olive oil.
-When evrything is mixed, transfer the mixture to a pot.
+Blend together (or mix in a pot) the warm milk, the powdered milk, the 1/2 cup of cream, the turmeric, the cinnamon, the pepper, the lemon zest, the salt, and the olive oil.
+When everything is mixed, transfer the mixture to a pot.